cyber-rachel/fc-barcelona-performance-analytics/README.md

 Total Goals

-Combined goals scored in the match
+Combined goals scored and conceded

-Key Questions Explored
+Dashboard Questions

-The project was designed to explore questions such as:
+The analysis is designed to answer questions such as:

-How has FC Barcelona's performance changed over time?
+How does FC Barcelona's performance vary across seasons?

+How do home and away results compare?

-How do goals scored and conceded differ across competitions?
+How does goal production differ across competitions?

-How does home performance compare with away performance?

 How frequently does Barcelona score three or more goals?

-How many clean sheets were recorded?

-What is the team's overall win rate?
+How often does Barcelona keep a clean sheet?

-How does possession vary across matches?
+How does win rate vary throughout the year?

+How does monthly points performance change over time?

-How do weather conditions correspond with goals scored and conceded?
+How do goals scored and conceded compare under different weather conditions?

-How does performance differ by opponent?
+How does performance vary by opponent?

-How do match outcomes vary across seasons?
+How do match outcomes differ across competitions and seasons?

 Excel Skills Demonstrated

-Data preparation and organization
+Data cleaning and preparation

-Data analysis
+Data organization

 KPI development

+Excel formulas

 PivotTables

 PivotCharts

-Excel slicers
+Slicers

 Trend analysis

 Comparative analysis

-Home vs away analysis

-Competition analysis

-Goal distribution analysis

 Sports performance analysis

-Dashboard design
+Interactive dashboard development

 Data visualization

-Interactive reporting
+Report design

 Tools

 Microsoft Excel

+Key Excel features used:

 PivotTables

 PivotCharts

-Excel Slicers
+Slicers

-Excel formulas

 Calculated metrics

+Excel Tables

+Dashboard layout and formatting

-Workbook Structure
+Project Structure

 fc-barcelona-performance-analytics/
 │